UoB-COMSM0110/2024-group-10/README.md

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/9e63b1da-2bfd-43a6-8e53-44a8373c9d34" alt="Teams" width="600">

 At the start of the project, we made sure that every team member was clear about their role and specific responsibilities.
 This measure reduced redundant work and misunderstandings, with each role being assigned clear expectations, from project managers to technical experts, each person held accountable for the project's success.

+Together, these roles facilitated a well-rounded development process, each team member's expertise contributing uniquely to the project's success, resulting in a comprehensive and engaging game experience for users.

 ## Tools and techniques